-The discount for the Company's shares at 30 September 2023 was 5.0% (2022: 6.1%) based on the share price shown in the table on page 1 and the NAV per share at 30 June 2023 of 77.34 pence.
+The discount for the Company's shares at 30 September 2024 was 4.6% (2023: 5.0%) based on the share price shown in the table on page 1 and the NAV per share at 26 July 2024.

-During the year ended 30 September 2023, Shareholders holding 3,975,746 shares expressed their desire to sell their investments.
-The Company instructed its brokers, Panmure Gordon (UK) Limited, to purchase these shares at prices reflecting the Company's share buyback discount policy.
-The Company subsequently purchased these shares at prices of between 71.97 and 79.73 pence per share and cancelled them.
-During the year, the Company bought back 3.1% of the issued share capital of the Company at 1 October 2022.
+During the year ended 30 September 2024, Shareholders holding 4,163,732 shares expressed their desire to sell their investments.
+The Company instructed its brokers, Panmure Gordon (UK) Limited, now renamed Panmure Liberum Limited, to purchase these shares at prices reflecting the Company's share buyback discount policy.
+The Company subsequently purchased these shares at prices of between 66.21 and 70.21 pence per share and cancelled them.
+During the year, the Company bought back 2.7% of the issued share capital of the Company at 1 October 2023.